Trade Secret Theft in the Workplace: Mitigating Misappropriation Risks in the Cloud Computing Era

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide employment counsel with the techniques to prevent and mitigate damage due to misappropriation of trade secrets by employees and former employees, particularly in the era of cloud computing.
+This CLE course will provide employment counsel with the techniques to prevent and mitigate damage due to misappropriation of trade secrets by employees and former employees, particularly in the era of cloud computing.
 The panel will provide litigation techniques when employers are either accused of being the recipient of stolen information or are the victims of trade secret misappropriation.

 - Screening employees to minimize trade secret theft risk exposure